What are food allergies?

 According to FAAN, there are four classifications for fixed food allergies: (1) Anaphylaxis, (2) Eosinophilic Esophagitis, (3) Food Protein Induced Enterocolitis Syndrome, and (4) Oral Allergy Syndrome.)

 What is food sensitivity?

-The medical community continues to debate the terminology for food sensitivity, and its existence.
-This has led to confusion in the general population when they try to self educate.
+The medical community continues to debate the terminology for food sensitivity, and even its existence.

 What is food intolerance?

 Food intolerances are associated with the gut.
 Our gut membrane is is considered to be 80% of our immune system and is a natural barrier to all sorts of allergens and invaders.

 Offending food may be tolerable until our gut membrane has exceeded a certain threshold through quantity or chronic comsumption OR our gut membrane barrier is compromised by infections, gut flora imbalances, antibiotics, cortisone, excessive stress, or hormones.
 Food intolerance induces the excessive generation of toxic-free radicals and inflammatory chemicals.
 Chronic exposure to intolerant foods leads to autoimmune diseases including heart disease and cancer.

 Symptoms of food intolerance are diagnosed as "dose related," "chronic," and "delayed."

 Food Allergy tests measure the immunoglobulin E antibody (IgE) reaction to suspected allergens.
 IgE antibodies are found in the lungs, skin, and mucous membranes.
 They cause the body to react against foreign substances.
 IgE antibody levels are often high in people with allergies.
 Traditional food allergy tests are skin tests and blood tests.
 Skin tests are called Scratch, Intradermal, Prick and Patch.
 Blood tests are called RAST, Radioallergosorbent, Allergy Screen, and Allergen-specific IgE antibody test.